 Other options that I honestly don’t know much about, but might be worth a little digging:

-So there’s your ginormous list!
+So there’s your ginormous list of online selling sites!
 There's literally 29 options up there.
 Like, whoa.

 I know, it can seem overwhelming.
 But hopefully seeing some of these options broken down into categories can help you figure out which one would be the best fit for your product, brand, and budget.
 There’s a lot to consider, but don’t become paralyzed by it all – test a couple, choose one, and actually move forward with it.
 If you decide down the road that it’s not working out, you can always try something else.
 I’ve seen a lot of “big names” do this, and don’t worry it’s not the end of the world!